 Review summary: Leica M Typ 240 vs Sony A7 II

 So how do things add up?
 Is there a clear favorite between the Leica M Typ 240 and the Sony A7 II?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Leica M (Typ 240):

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale price.

 - More heavily discounted: Has been available for much longer (launched in September 2012).

 Arguments in favor of the Sony Alpha A7 II: